 SAIs play an important role in strengthening domestic accountability and governance.
 They help governments improve performance, enhance transparency, ensure accountability, fight corruption, promote public trust, and foster the efficient and effective receipt and use of public resources for the benefit of their peoples.
 The work of SAIs in reducing waste and abuse of public resources also has the indirect effect of making more money available for programs for fighting poverty.

 More donors have joined us over the years and currently 23 donors have signed the MoU:

 Memorandum of Understanding between INTOSAI and the donor community

 The MoU brings together all the SAIs and the Donor Community in a common approach that provides a strategic focus for donors and the SAI Community in strengthening SAI capacity in developing countries and a variety of mechanisms for facilitating donor funding and support in line with donor mandates, priorities and requirements.
-Donor support will be provided through a hierarchy of activities, principally at the country, and then at the INTOSAI regional and INTOSAI global levels.
+Donor support is provided through a hierarchy of activities, principally at the country level and then at the INTOSAI regional and INTOSAI global levels.

-The Steering Committee appointed IDI to provide administrative support to the Cooperation, thereby recognizing the importance of INTOSAI ownership as well as IDI’s broad experience from SAI capacity building and the organisation’s wide network within INTOSAI.
+The Steering Committee appointed IDI to provide administrative support to IDC, thereby recognizing the importance of INTOSAI ownership as well as IDI’s broad experience from SAI capacity building and the organization’s wide network within INTOSAI.

 IDC seeks to achieve the goals set forth in the MoU through several ongoing initiatives, such as the Global Call for Proposals, the publication of Success Stories, and the hosting of the SAI Capacity Development Database.
 IDC’s strategic activities are executed by IDI’s Global Foundations Unit (GFU).